-The COVID-19 outbreak has forced hotels to ramp up their cleanliness.
-However, it is always better to be cautious when touching things inside the hotel room.
-Even if the hotel staff assures you that everything in the room has been disinfected, it is better that you wipe surfaces that you will regularly come in contact with, like bathroom fixtures, the TV remote, handles, doorknobs, and so on.
+The COVID-19 outbreak has forced motels and hotels to ramp up their cleanliness.
+However, it is always better to be cautious when touching things inside the motel room.
+Even if the motel staff assures you that everything in the room has been disinfected, it is better that you wipe surfaces that you will regularly come in contact with, like bathroom fixtures, the TV remote, handles, doorknobs, and so on.

-If you are only staying for a few days, ask the hotel administrator not to send in housekeeping.
+If you are only staying for a few days, ask the motel administrator not to send in housekeeping.
 By preventing strangers from entering the room, you will minimize any chances of being infected.

 Since demand is pretty low, you might get some good deals on RV rentals and motel stays.
 So if you have been planning for a road trip but are worried about the money required, this might actually be a decent time to fulfill your dream.
 Just remember to follow proper safety and hygiene guidelines.